The academic year is divided into two semesters:

-The current semester dates can be found here.
+You can find the current semester dates here.

-The International Office will assist you with the necessary formalities involved in moving to Vechta as well as with the steps to enrollment during the introductory weeks (Smoother Start Program).
+The International Office will assist you with the necessary formalities involved in moving to Vechta as well as with the steps for enrolment during the introductory weeks (Smoother Start Programme).

-Newly arrived students are required to register their residential address at the citizens' office of the city of Vechta.
-Students from non-EU countries must also apply for a residence permit from the district of Vechta.
+Newly arrived students are required to register their residential address at the Bürgerbüro (citizen’s centre) of the city of Vechta.
+Students from non-EU countries also have to apply for a residence permit at the district of Vechta.

-For a smooth and cost-efficient payment transaction (e.g. payment of rent and semester fee) we recommend exchange students to open a German bank account.
-Students do not pay account maintenance fees at most local banks in Vechta.
+For smooth and cost-effective payment transactions (e.g., payment of rent and semester fees), we recommend that exchange students open a German bank account.
+Students do not have to pay account maintenance fees at most local banks in Vecha.

-German health insurance is generally required for enrollment at the university.
-There are some exceptions: For students from an EU country, the EHIC (European Health Insurance Card) is accepted for study in Germany.
-(Exception: If you are doing a part-time job or a paid internship in Germany, you must have German health insurance).
-For students from Turkey, the AT/11 form is recognized for studies.
+German health insurance is generally required for enrolment at the university.
+There are some exceptions: For students from an EU country, the EHIC (European Health Insurance Card) is accepted for studying in Germany.
+(Exception: If you have a part-time job or are doing a paid internship/placement in Germany, you must have a German health insurance.)
+For students from Turkey, the AT/11 form is recognised for studying.

-Statutory health insurances currently have contributions of about 100 Euros per month.
-They cover almost all costs of medical treatments, which are settled directly between the health insurance company and the doctors.
-This means that you only have to show your insurance card when visiting the doctor and do not have to advance any money for the treatment personally.
-The statutory health insurance companies in Germany are obliged to insure students up to their 30th birthday at the student rate.
-If you are 30 or older, on the other hand, you must choose a private health insurance company, as the statutory health insurance company will no longer accept you.
-We recommend a statutory health insurance, if this is possible for you!
+The contribution for statutory health insurance currently amounts to about EUR 100 per month.
+This covers almost all costs of medical treatments, which are settled directly between the health insurance company and the doctors.
+This means that you only have to show your insurance card when visiting the doctor and you do not have to advance any money for the treatment.
+The statutory health insurance companies in Germany are obliged to insure students at the student rate up to their 30th birthday.
+If you are 30 or older, on the other hand, you have to choose a private health insurance company, as the statutory health insurance company will no longer accept you.
+We recommend a statutory health insurance, if this is possible for you.

-If you choose private insurance, you will need a so-called "exemption" for enrollment.
-This is a certificate that the insurance is sufficient.
-This certificate is issued by public health insurance companies.
-Please note that only a few private insurances meet the requirements for an exemption and you cannot rely on the fact that an insurance that was accepted by fellow students a few years ago is still accepted today.
+If you choose private insurance, you will need an exemption for enrolment.
+This is a certificate stating that the insurance is sufficient.
+Statutory health insurance companies issue this certificate.
+Please note that only a few private insurances meet the requirements for an exemption and you cannot rely on the fact that an insurance that was accepted for fellow students a few years ago will still be accepted today.

-Students can - with the approval of their home university - extend their stay for a second semester.
-All that is required for this is the transfer of the semester fee.
+Students can, with the approval of their home university, extend their stay for a second semester.
+All that is required is the transfer of the semester fee.

-To remain enrolled for a third semester, an additional application must be submitted to the Office of Enrollment Management.
+In order to remain enrolled for a third semester, an additional application must be submitted to the Admissions Office.

 Within the framework of cooperation with partner universities, we regularly offer scholarships for exchange students.

-Rent costs currently range from 170 euros - approximately 350 euros per month.
-A rent of 200 euros results in an approximate cost of living of 675 euros.
+Rent costs currently range from EUR 170 to approximately EUR 350 per month.
+A rent of EUR 200 results in costs of living of approximately EUR 675.

-The following list shows the monthly costs that you will incur during a study stay at Vechta University and serves as a support for your budget planning.
-However, the figures presented here only represent guideline values, which may vary depending on your own needs.
-The semester fee is not included here.
+The following list details the monthly costs that will incur while you study at the University of Vechta and is to help you plan your budget.
+However, the figures are only approximate values, which may vary depending on your own needs.
+The semester fees are not included here.